-Modern Apprentices will learn the skills and knowledge that they require to work in the sector, through both offand on-the-job training and are able to take units relevant to their job allowing them to tailor their programme to meet their needs.
+Modern Apprentices will learn the skills and knowledge that they require to work in the sector, through both off- and on-the-job training and are able to take units relevant to their job allowing them to tailor their programme to meet their needs.

-Modern Apprenticeship in Freight Logistics at SCQF Level 5
+Modern Apprenticeship in Freight Logistics at SCQF Level 6

-The freight logistics industry has requested that the entry requirements for the Modern Apprenticeship at SCQF Level 5 to be flexible, so has therefore suggested that those entering an apprenticeship within Freight Logistics, should have an employer who is willing to support them to achieve the MA.
-There are no identified pre-entry qualifications required.
+The freight logistics industry has requested that the entry requirements for the Modern Apprenticeship at SCQF Level 6 should be flexible, so has therefore suggested that those entering an apprenticeship within, freight logistics should have an employer who is willing to support them to achieve the MA.
+There are no identified pre-entry qualifications required, experience is useful but not necessary

-Although there are no entry requirements for the MA at SCQF Level 5, there are age restrictions which apply to apprentices wishing to drive vans.
-Apprentices MUST hold a Full Category B (Car) Licence and hold or be working towards achieving a Category C1 licence if they wish to drive vehicles between 3.5 tonnes and 7.5 tonnes.
-The minimum age Apprentices will need to be in order to drive a van is 18 if they hold Driver CPC training.
-An apprentice can add Category C1 to their Category B licence as a provisional entitlement in order to take the C1 test.
+Although there are no entry requirements for the MA, there are age restrictions which apply to apprentices wishing to drive vans between 3.5 tonnes and 7.5 tonnes or Large Goods Vehicle (LGV's) over 7.5 tonnes (rigid or articulated).
+Apprentices MUST hold a Full Category B (Car) Licence and hold or work towards achieving either a Category C1 or Category C licence.
+If an apprentice wishes to do the articulated vehicle route within the SVQ, they must hold a Category C licence and request for C+E Category to be added as a provisional entitlement.
+The minimum age Apprentices will need to be in order to drive a van or Large Goods Vehicle is 18, as long as they hold the Driver CPC.

-Learners completing the Modern Apprenticeship in Freight Logistics at SCQF Level 5 will be able to progress within their career through several routes from Apprenticeships to Further Education (FE).
-Some programmes could include:
+Learners completing the Modern Apprenticeship in Freight Logistics at SCQF Level 6 will be able to progress within their career through several routes from Apprenticeships to Higher Education (HE).
+Some programmes and qualifications could include: